 The information must be checked for accuracy with the patient where possible.
-On each admission, the front sheet must be re-checked, reprinted and placed in the front of the medical records, ensuring disposal of the previous front sheet and any out of date patient identity labels.
-The Front sheet must be signed by the member of staff applying the ID band and by the patient (or their representative) to confirm these checks.
+On each admission, the front sheet must be re-checked, re-printed and placed in the front of the medical records, ensuring disposal of the previous front sheet and any out of date patient identity labels.
+The process in sections 6.2.6, 6.2.8 and 6.5.5 should be followed.

 Any discrepancy between the information the patient gives and the details in the case-notes must be investigated immediately.
 Once the correct information has been confirmed the case-notes must be amended accordingly.
 The discrepancy must also be reported to the registered practitioner in charge so that s/he may notify the medical records department to correct the information on the central electronic record and all affected departments.
-(See section 6.5 "Actions in the event of misidentification of a patient".)
+(See section 6.6 "Actions in the event of misidentification of a patient".)